The Wildflower Garden (EYFS)

-Welcome to Spring 2 at John Clifford from all the Foundation Stage Team.
-We are excited to jump into teaching and learning with our new topic,
+Welcome to Summer 2 at John Clifford from all the Foundation Stage Team.
+We are excited to jump into teaching and learning with our new topic:

 books.png